-It is my experience that organizations that succeed with establishing good self-service are also good at involving younger employees in developing solutions.
+It is my experience that organizations that succeed with establishing good self-service are also good at involving younger employees, such as Digital Natives, in developing solutions.
 This provides a partially new way of viewing the technology and contributes to understanding what is important for the new younger audience.
 Those who succeed best are those that have a breadth in working with self-service and knowledge so that both younger and older more experienced people join in developing the support organization’s solutions.
 This also applies to day-to-day management.

 As always, trying to categorize and generalize various groups is risky, and obviously not all Millennials have the same relationship to the digital world.
 But as a group, we can consider the following as worth taking into consideration when we build the future’s service organization, and involving this group is undoubtedly a source of power.